Azeiynali/desktop_timer/README.md

 - 1.0.6 - No installation file

 ## install for windows
-Download and run the latest version password of installer: Azeiynali
+Download and run the latest version<br>
+password of installer: Azeiynali

 ## install for linux